LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

    .. important::
-      Links to third-party distributions and tools are provided for your convenience and were accurate when this manual was written.
+      Links to third-party distributions and tools are provided for your convenience and were accurate when this guide was written.
 LassoSoft cannot guarantee the availability or suitability of software downloaded from third-party web sites.